• facebook

 Publish DKIM records in DNS

-When adding a custom domain alongside the default domain, it’s necessary to publish two records for the custom domain.
-To achieve this, follow the format below for these records:
+If you create a custom domain in addition to the default domain, you must publish two records for a single custom domain.
+For this, you need to use the following format for these records:

 Host name: selector1._domainkey